benyboy84/GitHubAction_sentinel/.github/CODE_OF_CONDUCT.md

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+There are a variety of actions that we may take in response to inappropriate behavior or content.
+It usually depends on the exact circumstances of a particular case.
+We recognize that sometimes people may say or do inappropriate things for any number of reasons.
+Perhaps they did not realize how their words would be perceived.
+Or maybe they just let their emotions get the best of them.
+Of course, sometimes, there are folks who just want to spam or cause trouble.

+Each case requires a different approach, and we try to tailor our response to meet the needs of the situation.
+We'll review each situation on a case-by-case basis.

+Actions we may take in response to a flag or abuse report include, but are not limited to:
-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+* remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct
+* ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful

 ## Scope